Skip to main content

 Cache Size

 By default, the cache size is 1 GB.
-To increase it, pass the --cache-size flag to the worker (in bytes):
+To change it, pass the --cache-size flag to the worker (in bytes):

 exec factory_worker \